O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Conclusion

-In the supplementary materials, we provide comprehensive descriptions of frameworks and various voxel projections, structural details of the lightweight occupancy cost aggregator, as well as a thorough experimental description that includes datasets, all hyperparameters, ablation studies on the input Field of View (FoV), additional qualitative results, and expanded dataset evaluations.
+In the supplementary materials, we provide additional methodological details, including a unified interpretation of the proposed framework and the projection between Cartesian and cylindrical voxel representations.
+It also presents additional qualitative results, efficiency analyses, and evaluations under more challenging semantic shifts and indoor scenarios.
 Furthermore, we discuss the limitations of the proposed method and highlight potential future research directions, along with the associated social impacts.